Generic stabilizers in actions of simple algebraic groups: The triples and

-We have therefore shown that all triples $(G, \lambda, p)$ listed in Table~\ref{table: remaining triples} but not in Table~\ref{table: large triple and first quadruple non-TGS} have TGS; in other words, all $p$-restricted large triples which are not listed in Table~\ref{table: large triple and first quadruple non-TGS} have TGS.
-In the final section of this chapter we prove the corresponding statement for large triples which are not $p$-restricted.
+We have therefore shown that the two triples $(C_4, \omega_3, 3)$ and $(B_2, \omega_1 + \omega_2, 5)$ have TGS; as a result the only $p$-restricted large triples which have not yet been treated are those listed in Table~\ref{table: large triple and first quadruple non-TGS} as not having TGS.
+In the final section of this chapter we turn to large triples which are not $p$-restricted.